roihunter/captain-hook/README.md

 *  `/api/v1/{scope}/fb/hooks`
 	* *scope* is one of master, staging or testing

+*  `/api/v1/hubspot/hooks`
+	* not scoped, as Hubspot doesn't have a staging version

 *  `/api/v1/proxy/{url}`
 	* *url* can be any url, e.g. http://www.google.com